earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood05-USGS-Stream-Discharge-In-R.md

 </figure>

-## Work with Stream Gauge Data
+## Work with USGS Stream Gage Data

-We will use `ggplot2` to  plot our data.
+Let's begin by loading our libraries and setting our working directory.

 ```r